 Handle Intoxicated Guests with Care

 Companies may be held liable should a guest injure a third party after your sponsored event.
-Despite your best efforts, you may need to deal with a drunk guest and mitigate the risk they may pose to themselves or others.
-Prior to the event, develop a clear strategy to prevent and address this situation and share amongst the key organizers and vendors.
-Suggestions include:
+Despite your best efforts, you may need to deal with a drunk employee or guest and mitigate the risk they may pose to themselves or others.
+Prior to the event, develop a clear strategy to prevent and address this situation and share it amongst the key organizers and vendors.

 - Encourage the caterer/bartender to use full discretion in cutting off any intoxicated persons.
-Better yet, a two drink policy allows a server to simply appeal to the policy and minimize any disputes.
+Better yet, a two-drink (or one per hour of the event) policy allows a server to simply reference the policy and minimize any disputes.

-- Designate a “bouncer” for the event or hire a security service for your event.
+- Hire a security service for your event.
 If an intoxicated guest becomes disruptive or unruly, designated staff should quietly ask them to leave the event space.
-Appeal to their companions to encourage compliance with requests.

 - Serve more food and non-alcoholic drinks towards the end of your event.